The library lljson

 -- > "non exportable table"

--- sparse array to JSON object with __tojson
+-- vector keys as string to JSON object with __tojson

 local mt = {